davidguo123456/pancreas-cancer-segmentation/README.md

-# Multi-task Pancreas Cancer Segmentation and Classification with nnUNetV2
+# Multi-task Pancreas Cancer Segmentation and Classification with nnU-Net V2

 This repository implements multi-task learning to add a classifier head to nnUNetv2's Residual Encoder preset.